ThomasWagner-dev/Pungeon/README.md

 * [Contributors](#contributers)

 ## General info
 This a simple top down Roguelike game based on Greenfoot (not anymore).
+To see the keybinds, press escape, while ingame and click on the 'Keybinds' button.

 ## Technologies
 Project created with: